Snag, Yukon: Climate

 Snag has a subarctic climate (Köppen climate classification Dfc) with mild summers and severely cold and long winters.

 On February 2, 1947, Snag recorded a temperature of -62.2 C, beating the continental North American record-low temperature that until then, belonged to Fort Good Hope, Northwest Territories, when it reached -61.7 C on December 31, 1910.
-The next day, on February 3, 1947, the record was beaten again in Snag; -63.0 C.

-That same winter, two previous records had already been surpassed: the February 2 record, and one on December 15, 1946, where various phenomena, particularly sound such as voices being heard clearly miles from their source.
-There was a clear sky (except for some ice fog), and little to no wind.
+The next day, on February 3, 1947, the record was beaten again in Snag; -63.0 C. There was a clear sky (except for some ice fog), and little to no wind.
 There were 38.1 cm of snow on the ground, but the level had been in decline.
+According to weather observer Wilf Blezard, the voices of humans and dogs at the village could be heard from the local airport, four miles away; furthermore, people could see and hear their own breath solidifying.

 Another town 180 km northeast of Snag, Fort Selkirk, claimed an even lower temperature of -65.0 C, but the claim could not be confirmed.